YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * [Poverty] Twin 150mm tbtsk c/36; 533mm quadruple conventional torpedo; 40mm Quad Bofors; Toolbox; Toolbox

 *  Desc:
->Ajax goes all in on the offensive, sporting a stellar FP/Torp stat bolstered by high efficiencies and a decent skillset - despite the questionable usefulness of the anti-CA buff.
+>Achilles and Ajax go all in on the offensive, sporting a stellar FP/Torp stat for the class bolstered by high efficiencies and a decent skillset - despite the questionable usefulness of the very specific anti-CA buff.
-Powerful for her class and rather inexpensive, but beware the severely subpar HP.
+Powerful enough for the class and rather inexpensive, but beware the severely subpar HP.

 ![CL](https://azurlane.koumakan.jp/w/images/4/44/AuroraChibi.png "HMS Aurora") - **[HMS Aurora](https://azurlane.koumakan.jp/Aurora)**
 * Skill: